Kristofer-C/EXAFS-deglitching/README.md

 - The uneven sampling problem
   + The model works almost perfectly on data that is evenly sampled and has similar characteristics in shape to the data on which it was trained.
 In these circumstances the potential of this LSTM model to be a powerful tool is clear.
 The largest hinderance (I think) is the extreme variation in sampling rate in the data.
 The sampling rate problem noticeably affected the performance of the rolling CNN as well, and is apparently a well known problem in the field of machine learning in general.
 A model that interprets the data the way we do--as a curve instead of a list of values--could be immune to changes in sampling rates and therefore much more effective in its predictions.
   + I tried a few ideas, such as getting the model to guess the slope between points, feeding it the derivatives, and feeding it the energy values with the mu values (and a couple different combinations of the three) and none worked better than just having the model guess the next point given all the previous points.
-  + The paper "A review of irregular time series data handling with gated recurrent neural networks" by P. B. Weerakody *et al.* discusses some approaches to the irregularly spread data problem.
+  + The paper ["A review of irregular time series data handling with gated recurrent neural networks"](https://doi.org/10.1016/j.neucom.2021.02.046) by P. B. Weerakody *et al.* discusses some approaches to the irregularly spread data problem.
 I like the idea of using the LSTM to form the data into an ODE problem (quoted from the paper):
 >Neural ODEs [83] are a family of continuous-time models which parameterize the derivative of the hidden state using deep neural networks.
 In these models, the hidden state is defined as the solution to an ODE initial-value problem, where the hidden state can be calculated at any time (t) using a numerical ODE solver.
 Unlike traditional RNN based models, these models develop a continuous-time function and are not bound to discrete-time sequences.
 RNN with ODEs uses the update function of a gated RNN model and ODE differential equation solver to produce RNN models as a function of continuous-time.
 The resulting RNN models are capable of learning the dynamics between observations and therefore, naturally handle arbitrary time gaps prevalent in irregular and sparse data.
   + The ODE approach, and others described in this paper, is where I would first look for more ideas about how to better address the uneven sampling problem.

+### Concluding thoughts

+The problem of detecting glitches in EXAFS data is well suited as an application for machine learning.
+It is a relatively simple task that benefits from being informed by an understanding of normal behaviour.
+EXAFS data especially is very similar in character between measurements, and each scan itself contains predictable long term behaviours, such as oscillations slow decay.
+A machine that knows these behaviours well should be able to easily identify anomolour points.

+The idea of glitch detection with machine learning is that the machine can use other reference scans and the context of the scan in question to determine what is an expected value of any given point.
+Glitches will then reveal themselves as deviants from the expected values.
+Alternatively, a machine can be taught how a glitch looks compared to normal data and then used to find them in the scan.

+After much trial, error, and contemplation, I believe that the LSTM approach is the most promising.
+My current implementation of it is finicky, but perhaps effective enough to be useful.
+The biggest advantage of the LSTM approach is that it can be trained on normal data and requires no prior knowledge of what glitches look like.
+The biggest problem facing the LSTM is the changes in sampling rates in the incoming data.
+The biggest possible improvements to the model are a robust implementation of the bidirectional feature of LSTMs and a method to seamlessly account for the uneven sampling rates of the data.

 # 2. LSTM_on_mu.py